renovatebot/renovate/docs/usage/templates.md

 ### toObject

-If you want to convert key-value pairs to a object, use `toObject`, e.g.,
+If you want to convert key-value pairs to an object, use `toObject`, e.g.,

 `{{{ toJSON (toObject 'key1' 'value1' 'key2' 'value2') }}}` will render `{"key1":"value1","key2":"value2"}`.